menu

 Setting & Lifestyle

-Kensington - Lebanon is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Kensington - Lebanon is a great place for families with children to consider.
+First of all, many other families with children live here, making Kensington - Lebanon a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Kensington - Lebanon has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Kensington - Lebanon’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

-The overall education level of Kensington - Lebanon is somewhat higher than in the average US city of 21.84%: 28.05% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Kensington - Lebanon is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.05% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Kensington - Lebanon in 2018 was $34,764, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
 This equates to an annual income of $139,056 for a family of four.
 However, Kensington - Lebanon contains both very wealthy and poor people as well.